ac27182/scala-programming/manning-notes.md

 `convariant:` the property of a function retaining its form when the variables are linearly transformed

+`data sharing:`

+`tail call optimisation:` a tail call is a subroutine call performed as the final action of a procedure, if a tail call might lead to the same subroutine being called again later in the call chain, the subroutine is said to be tail recursive.

 <!-- `invariant:` the property of a a function  -->

 ### annecdotes